 - Running shoes: You can’t run without proper shoes!
 Make sure you find a pair that is comfortable and provides good support.

-– Clothing: You’ll want to dress in layers so that you can adjust to the weather and your own body temperature as you run.
+- Clothing: You’ll want to dress in layers to adjust to the weather and your body temperature as you run.

 - A hat or visor: To protect your head from the sun or inclement weather.

-– Sunglasses: Also for protection from the sun, as well as wind and debris.
+- Sunglasses: Also for protection from the sun, wind, and debris.

 - A water bottle or belt: You’ll need to stay hydrated, especially if you’re running in hot weather.

 If you’re struggling to find the motivation to run on your own, joining a running group can be a great way to get started.
 Running with others can help push you to keep going when you might otherwise give up, and it’s also a great way to make new friends who share your passion for running.
 There are plenty of different running groups, so do some research to find one that’s right for you.

 When it comes to running, one of the best things you can do is to set a regular schedule.
 This will help to ensure that you are getting the most out of your runs and also help to keep you motivated.